kranux/soft-skills/Negotiation.md

 - <a id="a14">[14]</a> [Tell a Story to Generate More Reactions During a Negotiation](http://lifehacker.com/tell-a-story-to-generate-more-reactions-during-a-negoti-1782108524)
 - <a id="a15">[15]</a> [Avoid Using Hard Numbers When Haggling Your Way to a Deal](http://lifehacker.com/avoid-using-hard-numbers-when-haggling-your-way-to-a-de-1780661534)
 - <a id="a17">[17]</a> [Count to Five In Your Head Before Responding During a Negotiation](http://lifehacker.com/count-to-five-in-your-head-before-responding-during-a-n-1768980701)
+- <a id="a18">[18]</a> [This simple negotiation tactic brought 195 countries to consensus](https://qz.com/572623/this-simple-negotiation-tactic-brought-195-countries-to-consensus-in-the-paris-climate-talks/)
 - <a id="a25">[25]</a> https://www.scientificamerican.com/article/how-to-be-a-better-negotiator/
 - <a id="a26">[26]</a> https://www.quora.com/Negotiation/Why-are-some-people-better-negotiators-than-others
 - <a id="a27">[27]</a> https://lifehacker.com/how-to-inflate-tasks-and-extend-due-dates-1455424470